kevwan123/project/BIOS611 Project/Readme.txt

 File directory-
+bios611project.rmd: rmarkdown version of project brain_stroke.csv: data in a comma separated value file
+Dockerfile: Dockerfile, currently not in use while I figure out how to get dockers to work with windows EDA.R: R file containing model based exploratory data analysis EDAvisual.R: R file containing visualization based exploratory data analysis.
+Makefile: simple make file that hopefully doesn't break
+outputs: folder containing all execution outputs.
+Emptied into trash upon "make clean" project.R: meat of the project, currently empty Readme.txt: this file

 https://www.kaggle.com/datasets/jillanisofttech/brain-stroke-dataset?resource=download

-As from the website, the variables are.
+As copied from the website, the variables are.
 Our main goal will be to correlate stroke with the other variables to asses them as risk factors.

 1) gender: "Male", "Female" or "Other"
 2) age: age of the patient